 Solola is home to ‘Space Cowboys’, one of a few Guatemalan villages where men still wear traditional clothing.
-Come explore the town with us during their overflowing weekly market.
+Find out why it’s #1 on our list of things to do in Solola.

 Solola Space Cowboy Traditional Clothing

 For us here at DIY Travel HQ the main reason to visit Solola was to see out-of-this-world men wearing their ‘space cowboy’ traditional clothing.

 We heard their outfits described this way, and couldn’t think of a better nomenclature.

 Their attire is a mix of western cuts mixed with colorful Maya weaving for both the shirt and pants.